Industrial Mechanics and Maintenance Technology Apprenticeship

 Apprenticeship training is a two-fold process.
 The apprentice, as an employee, earns a wage while receiving on-the-job training and also attends related training classes.
 Local JATCs of both labor and management work with the College to implement the apprenticeship programs.
 Progress of each apprentice is reviewed and evaluated every six months.

 The apprenticeship model provides statewide transfer opportunities, ladder-type Certificates of Completion, Associate of Applied Science degrees and an optional transfer path into a Bachelor of Applied Science degree in Technology and Management at Oregon Institute of Technology.

 Opportunities statewide and more information about apprenticeship can be obtained at the Oregon Bureau of Labor and Industries Apprenticeship Training Division (BOLI-ATD) website www.oregon.gov/boli/atd/.
 The following 8000-hour BOLI-ATD registered apprenticeship and Oregon Building Codes licensed trades are offered:

-View / Download the Catalog Information for Industrial Mechanics & Maintenance Technology AAS
+View / Download catalog information for Industrial Mechanics and Maintenance Technology Apprenticeship: Certificate

 State and federal laws determine entry requirements for all apprenticeship programs.
 General minimum requirements for entrance are: